SciML/Catalyst.jl/docs/src/model_creation/programmatic_CRN_construction.md

 nothing # hide
 ```

+A list of commonly used metadata, and how to access them, can be found [here](https://docs.sciml.ai/ModelingToolkit/stable/basics/Variable_metadata/).

 ### [Designating parameter types](@id programmatic_CRN_construction_symbolic_variables_options_types)
 Sometimes it is desired to designate that a parameter should have a specific [type](@ref ref).
 When supplying this parameters value to e.g. an `ODEProblem`, that parameter will then be restricted to that specific type.
 Designating a type is done by appending the parameter with `::` followed by its type.
 E.g. to specify that a parameter `n` should be an `Int64` we do:
 ```@example programmatic_4